Azila Talit Reisenberger: Controversy

 In March 2015 she was involved in an altercation with a group of black UCT students over their demands for the immediate removal of a statue of the white colonialist Cecil John Rhodes from the campus grounds.
 She voiced her dissatisfaction with the way the black students behaved in an attempt to have their demands met: “For all they know, I can fully agree with their demands or I may not,” Reisenberger told the Cape Argus.
 “The only thing that I have an issue with is that these students must remember that they are among a select few youngsters in this country that attend a university.
 Instead of throwing a tantrum they should be discussing the matter in a proper dialogue.”

 Writing

-In addition to her many academic publications Dr. Talit Reisenberger is a prolific writer, she has published several poetry books, most notably:
+In addition to her academic publications Talit Reisenberger has published poetry books: